 The heat in carbon dioxide warms the ocean water.

-When trees are cut down then less carbon dioxide is taken out of the air.
+Deforestation happens when forest trees are cut down without replanting.
+When trees are cut down, less carbon dioxide is taken out of the air because photosynthesis is not taking place.

+Conserve energy by turning off lights and unplugging electronics when they are not in use.
 This keeps additional carbon dioxide out of the air.

 Climate stays in balance when we put less carbon dioxide into the air.